 When we know where we stand with people, we know to stand with them or away from them, when people can treat us so well one minute, them so badly the next, often then punishing us with word salad, triangulation, the silent treatment, and then blaming it all on us, it becomes a terrifying and confusing place to live.

-If you ask a narcissist a question in an angry or irritated way, usually they’ve done something they promised they wouldn’t or not done someone they promised they would.
+If you ask a narcissist a question in an angry or irritated way, usually as they’ve not done something they promised they would or done someone they promised they wouldn’t.
 As we care for others and stick to our word, we then expect that behaviour in return from those who claim to love and care for us, yet they’ll often Gaslight with responses such as.
-“I love you.” to the act like they don’t.” a narcissist can love you with words, yet confuse us with actions.
+“I love you.” to then act like they don’t.” a narcissist can love you with words, yet confuse us with actions.
 Or you get the classic. ”I never said that.”
 Or “That never happened.”
 When we know they did say that, or it did happen, it leaves us hurt and confused by their responses.
 Often our emotions then become heightened.
 We can become angry through the hurt or resentment.
 They then enjoy that they have gotten to us and are receiving attention from us.
 They will then downplay and deny any wrongdoing on their part and exaggerate our normal reactions to their toxic behaviour with ”You’re too sensitive.” or the ”You’re crazy.”